Trump claims serious trade negotiations with China to begin

 "This is the first time I've seen them where they really want to make a deal.
 And I think that's a very positive step," Trump added.

-Trump declined to identify those involved in the most recent conversation and whether he is in direct contact with President Xi Jinping.
+Trump declined to identify those involved in the most recent conversation or say whether he is in direct contact with President Xi Jinping.
 Trump added Monday that the two sides will begin 'talking very seriously," saying that after the calls he believes the Chinese "mean business."

-A Chinese delegation had been expected to travel to Washington in September to continue talks and that remained the case even after Trump's escalation following China's tariff announcement last Friday.
+A Chinese delegation long had been expected to travel to Washington in September to continue talks and that remained the case after Trump's escalation following China's tariff announcement Friday.

 It was unclear if Trump was referring to the previously scheduled talks next month or some other conversations.

-There was no immediate comment from the Chinese.
+"I have not heard of the weekend calls mentioned by the United States," said Geng Shuang a spokesman for China's foreign ministry.

-Trump's optimistic comments on China came as he commented for the first time on the surprise appearance at the G-7 summit by Iranian Foreign Minister Javad Zarif, and as the international gathering put Trump's differences with his counterparts on display.
+Trump's optimistic comments about China came as he commented for the first time on the surprise appearance at the G-7 summit by Iranian Foreign Minister Javad Zarif, and as the international gathering put Trump's differences with his counterparts on display.

 World leaders had encouraged Trump all weekend to deescalate the conflict with China, he clashed with French President Emmanuel Macron over new France's digital services tax, and he broke with Japanese Prime Minister Shinzo Abe in not forcefully condemning North Korea's recent ballistic missile launches.